 I continued to pay my bills as usual, but I also set up a regular payment to my CAP Account – from this CAP distributed it to my creditors on my behalf.
 If I ever received extra income, I put it in that account and CAP were able to pay extra and clear my debts sooner.

-Are there any positives of being in debt management?
+Are there any positives of being in debt counselling and management?

 My favourite part of this service (apart from them helping me get out of debt) was that I didn’t have to deal with any of my creditors.
 Any post came for me, I popped it into a pre-paid envelope and it went off to CAP for them to deal with.
 If I received any calls, I pointed them in CAP’s direction as well.
 They made the whole process of being in, and getting out of debt, a lot less painful.
 It was good to have someone to talk to and I always felt looked after.
 Getting help isn’t a sign of weakness – admitting you need it is a sign of strength!
 I truly believe that I would still be struggling along if it wasn’t for admitting I needed help and going out and getting it.